gyetvan-andras/yam/README.md

 	<iframe width="100%" height="100%" frameborder="0" src="player/17c668ab-2a7c-412e-9d7f-0c707f0ef61e"></iframe>
 </div>
 ```

+##Browser compatibility
+The YAM Editor works well on Chrome and Safari browsers.
+Firefox is almost there, probably with some tweaks it can work.
+MS browsers (Edge, IE) are not compatible.
+The YAM Player (embedded to play the animation) is tested on Safari, Chrome, Firefox.
+MS browsers probably supported.
+I need to boot into Windows to test them.

 ##Take a look
 Please note that the server is running on a very limited VPS machine [ArubaCloud almost free solution](https://www.arubacloud.com/vps/technical-specs-virtual-private-server.aspx)